 After Congress had initially acted, the federal courts turned back multiple challenges to the law raised by opponents on various grounds.
 The ban, however, was never directly challenged under the Constitution’s Second Amendment.
 Since its expiration, speculation has arisen on how a new legislative ban might fare in light of firearms cases decided by the Supreme Court in subsequent years, particularly its 2008 ruling in District of Columbia v.
 Heller.

 Since the ban expired, numerous legislative efforts to renew or replace it have failed.

 That’s not all that failed.
-Somehow Glass managed to bang out his enconium to The Priapic One’s black rifle ban without mentioning that, by any measure, the Clinton AWB was an utter failure.
+Somehow Glass managed to bang out his encomium to The Priapic One’s black rifle ban without mentioning that, by any measure, the Clinton AWB was an utter failure.

 Don’t take our word for it.
-Listen to rabid shills who are in the pocket of the evil gun lobby.
+Listen to a bunch of rabid shills who are in the pocket of the evil gun lobby.
 People like the New York Times‘ Lois Beckett.